bezmoradi/tutorials/go/04-function.md

 }
 ```

-Bear in mind the inside the `doMath` function, the type of the third argument(`operation`) is `func(a, b int) int` meaning that it must be a function which accepts two input params of type integers and returns an integer as well.
-Keep in mind that for function params, we can also remove the param names as follows:
+Bear in mind that inside the `doMath` function, the type of the third argument is `func(a, b int) int` meaning that it must be a function which accepts two input params of type integers and returns an integer as well.
+Also, for function params, we can also remove the param names as follows:

 ```go
 func doMath(a int, b int, operation func(int, int) int) int {